-What are good uses for Amazon DSP?
+What Are The Best Practices for Amazon DSP?

 Another excellent use case for DSP is to find new audiences by targeting in-aisle shoppers who are looking at products related to yours or look-alike audiences who have characteristics in common with shoppers who’ve purchased your products previously.

-Tips for optimization
+Tips for DSP Optimization

-How can I win with Amazon PAT?
+How can I win with Amazon Product Attribute Advertising?

 PAT ads can show up in all the same places that a keyword-targeted Sponsored Product ad can.

-What are good uses for Product Attribute Targeting Ads?
+What Are Good Uses for Product Attribute Targeting Ads?

-Product Attribute Targeting ads can be particularly useful when you have known competitors on Amazon.
+Product Attribute Targeting ads can be particularly useful when you have specific competitors on Amazon.
 While keyword targeting acts as a great way to capture consumers based on what they are searching for, PAT supplements this with targeting based on what products consumers are actually looking at.

 This makes PAT ideal for sellers looking to do any of the following on Amazon: